-Kimberly A. Reed was sworn in as President and Chairman of the Board of Directors of the Export- Import Bank of the United States (EXIM) on May 9, 2019.
-She is the first woman and first West Virginian to lead EXIM in the agency’s 87-year history and was the first recipient of EXIM’s highest honor, the Franklin D. Roosevelt Award.
+Kimberly A. Reed served as President and Chairman of the Board of Directors of the Export- Import Bank of the United States (EXIM) from 2019-2021.
+She was the first woman to lead EXIM in the agency’s 87-year history and was the first recipient of EXIM’s highest honor, the Franklin D. Roosevelt Award.

 Prior to EXIM, Chairman Reed spent her career working at senior levels in both the public and private sectors.
-Reed served as President of the International Food Information Council (IFIC) Foundation where she collaborated with the U.S. Departments of Agriculture and State to increase acceptance of U.S. exports in emerging market countries.
+Reed served as President of the International Food Information Council (IFIC) Foundation where she worked with multi-national food, agriculture, and nutrition companies to understand consumer insights, communicate the science, and increase U.S. sales and exports.
 At the U.S. Department of the Treasury, Reed headed the Community Development Financial Institutions Fund, where she oversaw the award of $4 billion in tax credits, loans, and grants to financial institutions and economic development groups investing in distressed communities across the nation.
-She also served as Senior Advisor to U.S. Treasury Secretaries John Snow and Henry Paulson.
-As counsel to three committees in the U.S. House of Representatives—Ways and Means, Government Reform and Oversight, and Education and the Workforce Committees—she focused on oversight and reform of federal agencies.
-Reed was Vice President for Financial Markets Policy Relations at Lehman Brothers in New York.
+She served as Senior Advisor to U.S. Treasury Secretaries John Snow and Henry Paulson.
+As counsel to three committees in the U.S. House of Representatives—Ways and Means, Government Reform and Oversight, and Education and the Workforce Committees—she focused on Congressional investigations, oversight, and reform of federal agencies.
+Reed was also Vice President for Financial Markets Policy at Lehman Brothers in New York.

 Originally from Buckhannon, West Virginia, Reed earned her J.D. from West Virginia University College of Law and B.S. from West Virginia Wesleyan College.
-She is a Certified Association Executive (CAE), earned a Professional Certificate in Finance from the New York Institute of Finance, and has spent time in more than one hundred countries.
+She is a Certified Association Executive (CAE), earned a Professional Certificate in Finance from the New York Institute of Finance, and, with a passion for travel, she has visited more than one hundred countries.